rnd-team-dev/plotoptix/README.rst

    plot.set_data("my plot", xyz, r=r)
    plot.show()

+... but PlotOptiX is much faster on large data and, with all the raytraced shades and DoF, more readable and eye catching.

 `Documentation pages <https://plotoptix.rnd.team>`__ are currently generated from the source code docstrings.
 Please, see `examples on GitHub <https://github.com/rnd-team-dev/plotoptix/tree/master/examples>`__ for practical code samples.